• 2026 Lavender Graduation at the University of Manitoba

 Bill 43 – the Human Rights Code Amendment Act, Adding Gender Expression as a Protected Characteristic

-On Monday, June 2nd,2025, Bill 43 passed its third and final reading in the Manitoba legislature.
+On Monday, June 2nd, 2025, Bill 43 passed its third and final reading in the Manitoba legislature.
 Bill 43, the Human Rights Code Amendment Act, added gender expression to the list of protected characteristics under the Manitoba Human Rights Code.
-With the passing of this Bill, Manitoba joins the majority of Canada in including gender expression…
+With the passing of this Bill, Manitoba joins the majority of Canada in including gender…

 • ‘Period Poverty and Equity, On Campus and Beyond’ Project Receives Collaborative Sustainability Award